A pregnancy test is around 99 percent reliable.

-If at first you receive a negative result but are exhibiting symptoms of pregnancy, it is recommended that you re-test in 1 week or speak with a doctor about a blood test instead.
+If the result is negative, but the woman has the signs and symptoms of pregnancy, she should test again after 1 week or ask a doctor about a blood test instead.

 Some modern pregnancy tests and kits can give an estimate of the conception date and consequent due date.
-However, these are not as accurate as the pregnancy tests themselves.
+However, this information is not always accurate.

-There are certain medications which can affect a pregnancy test's accuracy; these include:
+Some medications can affect a pregnancy test's accuracy.

 - Parkinson's disease medication

 - Infertility medication

 Alcohol in the blood stream does not affect the pregnancy test because it does not interfere with the measurement of the hormone levels.

 However, anyone who is trying to or expecting to become pregnant should avoid alcohol, as it can affect fetal development.
 Drinking during early pregnancy can increase the risk of miscarriage, premature birth, and low birth weight.